udy786/kazoo/core/kazoo_convert/doc/fax_converter.md

     -dBATCH \
     -dSAFER \
     -sDEVICE=tiffg4 \
-    -sOutputFile=~s \
+    -sOutputFile=$TO \
-    -- ~s
+    -- $FROM
 ```

+#### Requirements

+This command requires `ghostscript` be installed, this is installed via the package `ghostscript` in centos and debian.

 ## Openoffice compatible to PDF

 The configuration for this command is `convert_openoffice_command`.
 This command is invoked when conversion from any openoffice compatible format is requested.
+For this feature to be used, `enable_openoffice` must be set in the `kazoo_convert` configuration.
+If openoffice compatible format conversions are enabled, by default openoffice conversions are serialized, this can be changed by setting `serialize_openoffice` to false.
+This is strongly reccomended to be enabled if using the unoconv converter for openoffice conversions, as it explicitly requires one conversion at a time.
+The default use of `unoconv` has been depricated as libreoffice can be invoked directly using the `--convert-to pdf` argument. `libreoffice` unlike `unoconv` provides useful output if a command fails, neither provides a correct exit status so it must be determined from the command output.

 Supported mimetype include: